Skip to main content

 Q2: How do I know which application form will be used for a vacancy?

-• Answer: Access Volcanic uses usage conditions and custom field values to determine which application form displays.
-Review your Volcanic mapping configuration or contact your Customer Success Manager for details about your setup.
+• Answer: Your website uses usage conditions and custom field values to determine which application form displays.
+Review your website's mapping configuration or contact your Customer Success Manager for details about your setup.

 Q3: Are diversity questions visible to managers in application forms?